International Student Orientation

 International Student Orientation is mandatory for all new students in F-1 and J-1 student status.
 This includes transfer students.

 Students should register for classes before orientation!
 To register, contact your academic advisor.
-If you do not know who your advisor is, refer to the Student Advisor Contact sheet in your acceptance email.
+If you do not know who your advisor is, refer to the Student Advisor Contact page.

 Orientation will help you to:

 - Become familiar with UND and the Grand Forks Community